2024-2025 Catalog

 Functional Major Courses (6-8 courses, 18-24 credits)

-Learners are required to specialize in one discipline (Accounting, Business Economics, Business Analytics and Information Systems, Entrepreneurship, Finance, Management, Marketing, or Wealth Management).
+Learners are required to specialize in one discipline (Accounting, Business Economics, Business Analytics and Information Systems, Entrepreneurship, Finance, Financial Planning, Management, or Marketing).
 Learners will take the major required and major elective courses as specified by the academic department concerned, which may include experiential components.

 Only one of the Global Business elective courses listed above may be double counted toward the Global Business major and the functional major, as long as it was also available as a course for the functional major.
 No Global Business electives can be double counted toward the Global Business major and any minor.
 BLE-325 Global Business Ethics counts as a Global Business Elective and also fulfills the SBS core social perspectives requirement.